Werra

 The Werra ([ˈvɛʁa]), a river in central Germany, is the right-bank headwater of the Weser.
 "Weser" is a synonym in an old dialect of German.
 The Werra has its source near Eisfeld in southern Thuringia.
 After 293 km the Werra joins the river Fulda in the town of Hann.
 Münden, forming the Weser.
 If the Werra is included as part of the Weser, the Weser is the longest river entirely within German territory at 744 km.

 Its valley, the Werratal, has many tributaries and is a relative lull between the Rhön Mountains and the Thuringian Forest.

 Its attractions include Eiben Forest near Dermbach, an unusual sandstone cave at Walldorf, the deepest lake in Germany formed by subsidence (near Bernshausen), and Krayenburg, the ruins of a castle.

-Its towns and main settlements are Hildburghausen, Meiningen, Bad Salzungen, Tiefenort, Merkers-Kieselbach, Heringen, Philippsthal, Gerstungen, Wanfried, Eschwege, Bad Sooden-Allendorf, Witzenhausen and Hannoversch Münden.
+The towns and main settlements along the Werra are Hildburghausen, Meiningen, Bad Salzungen, Tiefenort, Merkers-Kieselbach, Vacha, Heringen, Philippsthal, Gerstungen, Wanfried, Eschwege, Bad Sooden-Allendorf, Witzenhausen and Hannoversch Münden.